On the stability of the overconvergence under the direct image by a proper smooth morphism: Abstract

 \section{Abstract}

-\selectlanguage{english} We prove a version on the formal side of Berthelot's conjecture on the preservation of overconvergence under the direct image by a smooth proper morphism of varieties over a perfect field of characteristic $p>0$.
+\selectlanguage{english} Up to a translation in the language of arithmetic $\D$-modules, we prove a conjecture of Berthelot on the preservation of the overconvergence under the direct image by a smooth proper morphism of varieties over a perfect field of characteristic $p>0$.

 \selectlanguage{frenchb}